This tutorial highlights how to create a local WordPress website with XAMPP in few simple steps.

 As you open the XAMPP control panel, start the Apache and MySQL modules.

 When prompted by Windows Security, tick the “Private Networks…” box and on “Allow Access.”

-Download and Run WordPress
+Step 3: Download and Install WordPress

 Extract the zip file.
 Open the extracted folder and copy the folder “wordpress.”